Kiranjith83/SA/SA.md

       - When a given resolver attempts a lookup, it returns only record with matching name and matching incoming location.
       - Different location of granularity can be applied to the location (Countries, Continents etc).
       - Default can be used to choose to return traffic for any geo location.
-      - Order of traffic returned is based on the Geoproximilty.
+      - Order of traffic returned is based on the Geo-proximity.
+        - Geo-proximity traffic policies can help to create a policy based on traffic policy created with restriction.
     - **Multivalue Answer**:
       - Same like simple routing policy but allows multiple records with the same name.
-      - Returns upto 8 of the records in random.
+      - Returns up to 8 of the records in random.

 # S3